evawanjiru/phase1-final-project/readme.md

 ## Description

 This is a basic eCommerce web application where users can browse for clothes, add items to their cart, and proceed to checkout.
-The app provides a simple and interactive shopping experience with functionalities such as adding items to the cart, searching for products, viewing the cart, clearing the cart, and confirming orders.
+The app provides a simple and interactive shopping experience with functionalities such as adding items to the cart, searching for products, viewing the cart and clearing the cart.

 ## Features